Updated (postscript below: 2004/6/28)

 The newspapers report today a warning from Hugo Chavez to his opponents that the recall referendum should be an end to it.
 This thinly veiled threat that direct action will result if they do not desist after the recall referendum is counted an over.
 The announcement showed that Chavez is confident of victory in August when the country will go to the polls to see whether ot not he should be allowed to complete his term.
 In order for Chavez to be defeated in the recall referendum his opponents need to attain more votes than he himself received in the election which elected him.

 In a further show of strength F-16’s drowned out traffic noise and set off car alarms in downtown Caracas today.
-The ‘training’ for the July 5th celebrations were unusually loud, the jet fighters flying low and loud.
+The ‘training’ for the July 5th celebrations were unusually loud, the jet fighters flying low.